Thank you to those who attended the 2016 Annual Meeting.

 His roots in the area and with Country Pride are deep, says Cody, who explains that his family has been involved with the cooperative since its origin.
 Concludes Cody: “I really enjoy being a part of this board.”

-Mike Miller has had four years of experience on the Country Pride board of directors.
-Named an Associate Director in 2002, he became a voting director two years later.
+Mike Miller was named a Country Pride Associate Director in 2002, and became a voting director two years later.
+During his 14 years as a Board Member Mike has served as the Board Secretary for 8 years and continues to serve in that role.
 This Freeman-area farmer grows corn and soybeans and has a cow/calf business.
 Mike’s wife, Michelle Friesen, teaches private music lessons.

 Serving on the Country Pride board is a responsibility Mike truly enjoys.
 “I believe in the direction our co-op is taking, and I look forward to our monthly meetings and being involved in Country Pride.”
 He adds that it’s also easier to serve on the board of a financially strong company.
 “The board of directors is involved in serious business,” explains Mike, “but because our co-op is financially strong, we can focus on how to expand our business options.”